MicrosoftDocs/Hololens/hololens/hololens-certificates-network.md

 4. Create a profile for each corporate VPN (see [Windows 10 and Windows Holographic device settings to add VPN connections using Intune](https://docs.microsoft.com/intune/vpn-settings-windows-10)).

+## Troubleshooting certificates

+In the event that you need to validate that a certificate is deployed correctly please use the [Certificate Manager](certificate-manager.md) on the device to verify your certificate is present.